 C. For the office to accept an applicant's self-bond, the total amount of the outstanding and proposed self-bonds of the applicant for surface coal mining and reclamation operations shall not exceed 25 percent of the applicant's tangible net worth in the United States.
 For the office to accept a corporate guarantee, the total amount of the parent corporation guarantor's present and proposed self-bonds and guaranteed self-bonds for surface coal mining and reclamation operations shall not exceed 25 percent of the guarantor's tangible net worth in the United States.
-For the office to accept a nonparent corporate guarantee, the total amount of the nonparent corporate guarantee, the total amount of the nonparent corporate guarantee, the total amount of the nonparent corporate guarantee, shall not exceed 25 percent and proposed self-bonds and guaranteed self-bonds shall not exceed 25 percent of the guarantor's tangible net worth in the United States.
+For the office to accept a nonparent corporate guarantee, the total amount of the nonparent corporate guarantee, the total amount of the nonparent corporate guarantor's present and proposed self-bonds and guaranteed self-bonds and guaranteed self-bonds shall not exceed 25 percent of the guarantor's tangible net worth in the United States.